BlockDevsUnited/DEX-Course/README-Week-2.md

 ### Calculate INIT_CODE_PAIR_HASH

 This section guides you calculating the hash for the pair contract, i.e. INIT_CODE_PAIR_HASH.
 There are two ways to calculate it.
+Both ways whould give you the same value.

-#### 1. Read the value from the deployed Factory contract
+#### 1. Read the hash value from the deployed Factory contract
 If you cloned the contract from ```https://github.com/BlockDevsUnited/DEX-Course-u-exchange``` and deployed in Remix, then INIT_CODE_PAIR_HASH is already calculated in the contract.

 Go back to Remix and switch to the Deploy Tab.